Thank you for your interest in donating milk for our research! We are currently looking for participants for several different studies:

-Breast Biopsy study: Participants are nursing mothers who are expecting to have a breast biopsy, and live anywhere in the U.S. This study has been funded by the Department of Defense.
-For more information about this study, and to participate, contact Dr. Sarah Lenington, Recruitment Coordinator, at (413) 545-1037, or by email.
+Breast biopsy study: Participants are nursing mothers who are expecting to have a breast biopsy, and live anywhere in the U.S. For more information about this study, and to participate, call Beth Punska at (413) 545-0813, or email.

 How your privacy is protected: Every effort will be made to protect your privacy.
 Your name will not be used in any of the research reports or publications prepared with results obtained from this study.
 All information obtained in this study that identifies who you are will be recorded with a code number, and all studies are approved by the Institutional Review Board of the University of Massachusetts.

-Benefits of this research: Currently there is no good way to assess a woman's risk of getting breast cancer.
+Why participate in this research?
+Currently there is no good way to assess a woman's risk of getting breast cancer.
 For example, although family history is an important risk factor for developing breast cancer, most women who develop cancer have no family history, and most women with a family history do not develop breast cancer.

 Our hope is that by examining molecular changes in cells found in breastmilk associated with various breast problems, we will be able to develop a specific, individualized tool for assessing an individual woman's risk of contracting this disease.
 Knowledge of the molecular changes in the breast cells that occur may be helpful in developing preventative and therapeutic strategies for all women.